 Salad with Roasted Butternut Squash, Kale Chips and Pomegranate Seeds

-Try this roasted butternut squash salad with kale chips and pomegranate seeds next time you want something colorful for the table.
+Try this roasted butternut squash salad with kale chips and pomegranate seeds from Saveur next time you want something colorful for the table.
 Baked kale, roasted squash and arugula paired with pomegranate and pumpkin seeds makes for a bright and delicious salad.
 Toss the mixture with the dijon-maple salad dressing and you’ll be thinking about this salad for weeks to come.

 Roasted Beet Salad with Goat Cheese, Walnuts and Honey-Dijon Vinaigrette

 Eating during the holiday season usually means consuming quite a few hearty, rich dishes, so this roasted beet salad is a great green option.
-This super easy recipe has you roast the beets in the oven, then toss them with a honey-dijon dressing and mixed greens—it’s sure to be a hit at the neighborhood party!
+This super easy recipe from Once Upon a Chef has you roast the beets in the oven, then toss them with a honey-dijon dressing and mixed greens—it’s sure to be a hit at the neighborhood party!

 Brown Rice Salad with Cranberries, Walnuts, Mint and Feta

-If you’re looking for a warm salad for a cozy gathering with friends, this brown rice salad with cranberries and walnuts is a great choice.
+If you’re looking for a warm salad for a cozy gathering with friends, this brown rice salad with cranberries and walnuts from Food & Wine is a great choice.
 The cranberries, walnuts and feta can be added to the rice when it’s freshly cooked, or if you ever have leftover brown rice in the fridge, make this salad for a quick and easy lunch.

 Warm Lentil and Root Vegetable Salad with Coconut Tzatziki